U.S. Chamber Polling Memo

 August 22, 2023

-Consistent with other recent third-party polling, the Chamber’s research reports that a majority of Republican primary voters want to keep government out of business decisions.
+The Chamber’s research reports that a majority of Republican primary voters want to keep government out of business decisions.
 Sizeable numbers of Independents and Democrats share the same view.

 Voters also favor the positions held by small and large businesses alike on a wide range of critical policy issues, including securing the border and increasing legal immigration, stopping frivolous lawsuits, enacting permitting reform, and pursuing more global trade deals.